urycherd/so_long/README.md

 ## <a name="Rules"></a>Rules
 - The `W`, `A`, `S`, `D` keys are used to control the main character.
 - The player can't escape until all items are not collected.
-- At every move, the current number of movements must be displayed in the shell.
+- At every move, the current number of movements will be displayed in the shell.

 ## <a name="Start-&&-End"></a>Start && End
 To compile the program, run the following command: